umr4nlp/umr-guidelines/guidelines.md

 ###### Part 3-2-1-2-1.
 Valency alternations

-The approach to valency alternations at Stage 2 is largely the same as that detailed for Stage 1 in 3-2-1-1-2.
+The approach to valency alternations at Stage 2 is largely the same as that detailed for Stage 1 in [Part 3-2-1-1-2](#part-3-2-1-1-2-valency-alternations).
 However, at Stage 2, predicates with valency-changing morphology should have their own frame files with lexicalized arguments.
 Therefore, the annotation of participant roles for valency alternations is the same as that for other types of predicates.
-The predicate is matched with its frame files and the participants are annotated accordingly.
+The predicate is matched with its frame files and the participants are annotated accordingly with numbered argument roles rather than predicate-general ones.

 [Back to Table of Contents](#toc)

 ##### Part 3-2-1-3.
 Inverse participant roles

-AMR, the predecessor of UMR, makes use of ``inverse`` participant roles for a number of different purposes, such as the annotation of events that function as modifiers of referring expressions (typically relative clauses or participles, see section 3-1-1), the annotation of embedded interrogatives, and the annotation of participant nominalizations.
+AMR, the predecessor of UMR, makes use of **inverse** participant roles for a number of different purposes, such as the annotation of events that function as modifiers of referring expressions (typically relative clauses or participles, see [Part 3-1-1-2](#part-3-1-1-2-processes-in-modification-and-reference)), the annotation of embedded interrogatives, and the annotation of participant nominalizations.
 These three uses of inverse participant roles are illustrated in [\[3-2-1-3 (1)\]](#3-2-1-3 (1)).
-The use of, for example, the :ARG1-of relation in [\[3-2-1-3 (1a)\]](#3-2-1-3 (1a)), which is the inverse of the numbered argument role :ARG1, allows us to maintain a single-rooted graph structure by embedding the ``seeing``-event underneath the participant it modifies (``sweater``).
+The use of, for example, the `:ARG1-of` relation in [\[3-2-1-3 (1a)\]](#3-2-1-3 (1a)), which is the inverse of the numbered argument role `:ARG1`, allows us to maintain a single-rooted graph structure by embedding the *see*-event underneath the participant it modifies (*sweater*).
 Such event concept nodes which are linked to other concepts by means of inverse participant roles can then further take their own full argument structure annotation and attribute values for e.g. aspect.
-Such inverses of numbered argument roles also allow us to make use of PropBank framefiles as much as possible: by annotating ``runner`` in [\[3-2-1-3 (1c)\]](#3-2-1-3 (1c)) as (p / person :ARG0-of r / run.02), we can directly link this annotation to the existing lexicon rather than having to enter an ad-hoc object concept node (r / runner) or something similar.
+Such inverses of numbered argument roles also allow us to make use of PropBank framefiles as much as possible: by annotating *runner* in [\[3-2-1-3 (1c)\]](#3-2-1-3 (1c)) as `(p / person :ARG0-of r / run.02)`, we can directly link this annotation to the existing lexicon rather than having to enter an ad-hoc object concept node `(r / runner)` or something similar.

 <span id="3-2-1-3 (1)" label="3-2-1-3 (1)">\[3-2-1-3 (1)\]</span>